zerodayshack/SPAdetection/README.md

 detect_tj.R
 detect_cvr.R

-The utitlity file contains the functions to execute the measurement framework utilityFunctions.R
+The utility file contains the functions to execute the measurement framework _utilityFunctions.R and creates the datasets list used in the R files Loads are hard coded in this file.